 Identify mechanisms available to resolve any disputes and ensure that the process and mechanisms for dispute resolution are clearly stated from the outset in contracts and offer statements.

 - Conduct communications in writing and keep the “paper trail”.

-- Follow up verbal conversations, irrespective of how informal, with a written summary of the points discussed and decided
+- Follow up verbal conversations, however informal, with a written summary of the points discussed and decided

-- Obtain a written acknowledgment from the other party
+- Obtain a written acknowledgement from the other party

 Correct paperwork is the difference between getting paid or not, having goods reach consumers, or shipped back at your cost.
 This is a job for a detailed person.
 Accuracy is essential.
 There is zero tolerance even for spelling mistakes.

 - Check, double-check and have a second person triple check

 - Ensure statements contained in documents are true and correct

 - “Get it right the first time”.
 There are limited options to amend or replace documents once they have been presented.
 Incorrect documents increase the risk of the importer and exporter being ‘flagged’ for additional scrutiny of future, current, and past consignments, goods being denied entry, fines being imposed or prosecutions initiated.

 - Check goods meet criteria for 'New Zealand Origin' under relevant Rules of Origin prior to any commitment to provide a Certificate of Origin especially when a Free Trade Agreement Certificate of Origin is specified in Letter of Credit terms.